hyblocker/hekky-shader-docs/README.md

 ### Motivation

-I wrote my own documentations generator as I wasn't satisfied with the current solutions.
+I wrote my own documentation generator as I wasn't satisfied with the current solutions.
 I wanted a good, lightweight documentation generator that had you focus mostly on writing documentation, which doesn't require Javascript.
 Javascript is used solely to enhance the experience (for example by adding a search function or a swipe to show sidebar function on mobile devices, or to provide WebGL based diagrams to allow the user to better understand a concept by being able to see how certain properties affect the look of a shader).

 ## License